Sara-Davari/Heart-disease-ml/README.md

 13. Determining which columns were more important for the model

 Results: The model achieved a 82% accuracy on the test data.

+What I learned:
+1. Dataset cleaning
+2. How to use feature importance

+Future Developements:
+1. Use a real-life dataset for more accuracy